binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 Do not hard code passwords in source files for all developers to see.
 Doing so also means the code has to be patched when services are breached.
 At the very least, store them in configuration files and use different configuration files for different deployments and consider keeping them out of source control.

+Here are some examples using the node-config module.

 ##### node-config

 is a fully featured, well maintained configuration package that I have used on a good number of projects.